Bios (novel)

-Bios is a 1999 science fiction novel by Robert Charles Wilson, a nominee for the 2000 Best Novel Aurora Award.
+Bios is a 1999 science fiction novel by Robert Charles Wilson, published by Tor Books.
+It was a nominee for the 2000 Best Novel Aurora Award.

 Plot summary

 The novel is set in the 2100s, about a century after a series of pandemics decimate humanity.
 Existing governments prove to be unable to deal with the crisis and are discredited; their core functions come to be exercised by the Trusts, corporate entities dominated by the oligarchic Families, which function as both business conglomerates and charitable NGOs.
 Having restored order, the Trusts evolve into a quasi-feudal political structure resembling an enormous worldwide company town, with managerial cadres serving the owner-class Families and having vast authority over their subordinates.
 The wider solar system also contains a society of asteroid settlers, who did not experience the pandemic crisis; they retain a more liberal mode of existence, and maintain cautious links with the Trusts, cooperating on matters of mutual interest.

 Interstellar travel via quantum teleportation is possible, but difficult and hugely expensive; each launch is enormously energy-intensive, consuming a medium-sized Kuiper belt ice body.
 The Trusts and the asteroid dwellers collaborate to send a large scientific expedition to the planet Isis, the only world found so far to possess a complex biota.
 A significantly older world than Earth, Isis features a rich ecology which is – like Earth's – DNA-based.
 However, Isian life violently outcompetes terrestrial biology; any exposure to Isian microorganisms causes death within hours.
 The human research stations on Isis and the expedition's HQ in orbit must be kept sealed and sterile, with elaborate anti-contamination countermeasure.
 The world is nonetheless deemed worthy of intensive investigation, as understanding an entire evolutionary process parallel to Earth's could provide important biological insights.

 As firsthand research on Isis is extremely difficult, an initiative within the Trusts produces a small group of genetically engineered children specially designed to survive its environment, with enhanced immune systems capable of countering the ravenous Isian microbiome.
 During a Byzantine power struggle among the Trusts' ruling Families, however, the project is deprecated and the children – all girls – callously disposed of to a brutal orphanage, where most of them die.
 The sole survivor, Zoe Fisher, is rescued when her patron finally prevails in the inter-Trust power struggle, and is sent to the Isis system, where the researchers are having increasing difficulty maintaining their quarantine.
 The Isian biota seems to be adapting to their containment measures in ways that seems almost purposeful, with the seeming goal of breaching the seals of the human surface stations.